-the Resolutions force appointed by the president to oversee the presentation of resolutions on the state ballot.
+309.4 Presenting the Resolutions If any resolutions are proposed, the parliamentarian works with a task force appointed by the president to oversee the presentation of resolutions on the state ballot.
 The parliamentarian: Step Action 1 Assists branches with proposed resolutions concerning form, clarity, and content of proposed resolutions, including the resolutions' effective duration and financial implications.
 Prepares a task force recommendation for action on proposed resolutions.
 2 Refers proposed resolutions to all standing committee chairs for review and comment, and to the CFO for preparation of a fiscal impact statement.
 3 Publishes and distributes properly presented proposed resolutions, including the CFO's fiscal impact statement, through the same state communications channels used for all other ballot measures.
 4 Working with the Nominations and Elections Committee chair, ensures resolutions appear on the state ballot.
 5 Works with the Communications Committee to create a forum for discussing resolutions.
 Arranges for a discussion of resolutions immediately before or after the Annual Event business sessions, if logistically possible.
 6 Ensures that policies and procedures are updated, if needed, to conform to adopted resolutions.

-Parliamentarian's

-Other Duties

-parliamentarian:

-• Reviews the meeting announcement and agenda for the business session at the Annual Event.

-• Performs such other duties as requested.
+309.5 Parliamentarian's Other Duties parliar • Re The parliamentarian also has the following duties.
+The parliamentarian: Reviews the meeting announcement and agenda for the business session at the Annual Event.
+Performs such other duties as requested.